hellofresh/kangal/README.md

  If you prefer to use Postman you can also import [openapi.json](openapi.json) file into Postman to create a new collection.

 ### Kangal Controller
-The general name for several Kubernetes controllers created to manage all the aspects of the performance testing process.
+Component responsible to manage all the aspects of the performance testing process.
- - LoadTest controller
- - Backend jobs controller

 ## Quickstart guide
 This tutorial will guide through Kangal installation process.